Confusingboat/flash-it/README.md

 ## Troubleshooting

 ### It broke half way through and I want it to work again
+Throughout the process, the script echos out what it's about to do.
+You should be able to figure out how to recover based on where the failure occurred.

-If the actual flash hasn't been erased or overwritten, just flash the original SBR back by running `restore_sbr.sh` from the same directory you downloaded the other two files into.
+For example, if the actual flash hasn't been erased or overwritten, just flash the original SBR back by running `restore_sbr.sh` from the same directory you ran the original `flash-it.sh` script.
+This should bring your card back to its factory state and allow you to start over.

-This one *is* interactive, but if your backups are in place you can just leave the inputs blank.
+There is a script for simply flashing back the SBR.
+This one *is* interactive, but if your backups are still in place you can just leave the inputs blank and the script will find them.

 1. `wget https://raw.githubusercontent.com/confusingboat/flash-it/master/restore_sbr.sh`
 2. `chmod +x restore_sbr.sh`